DeloitteDigitalUK/engineering/who-we-are/who.md

 It is important to remember that Deloitte (for the most part) is a professional services company.
 We serve our clients through projects that bring our expertise and capability to them.
 We build new products, but they belong to our clients.

-For some, that is a blessing: a chance for variety, and to subtly re-invent yourself each time you start a new engagement.
-For others, it's a curse: having to re-make the same points each time; leaving behind a thing you poured your heart and soul into.
+For some, that is a blessing: a chance for variety, and to subtly re-invent yourself each time you start a new engagement; always evaluating and learning; staying on the steepest part of the learning curve.
+For others, it's a curse: having to re-make the same points each time; leaving behind a thing you poured your heart and soul into; never quite reaching your comfort zone.

 If the latter is you, then you may be happier working in a products business.
 Deloitte does in fact have a products business, and we would love to talk to you about it.